 The government-wide statements are divided into three categories: (1) governmental activities, (2) business-type activities, and (3) component units.
 The governmental activities program revenues and general revenues finance most of these activities.
 The business-type activities are those that the Town charges customers to provide.
 These include the water and sewer and sanitation activities offered by the Town.
 The final category is the component units.
 Although legally separate from the Town, the ABC Board is important to the Town because the Town exercises control over the ABC Board by appointing its members.
 The ABC Board is required by North Carolina General Statute 18B to distribute its surpluses to the General Fund and Harmon Field Fund of the Town.
-Although legally separate from the Town, the Authority is important to the Town because the Town the Town, the Authority is Board is required by North Carolina law to govern the use of the Town's Occupancy Tax Revenue.
+Although legally separate from the Town, the Authority is important to the Town because the Town exercises control over the Authority's Board by appointing its members.
+The Authority's Board is required by North Carolina law to govern the use of the Town's Occupancy Tax Revenue.